Mrugan1702/Webscrapper-Flipkart/README.md

 Contributions are welcome!
 Please follow the Contribution Guidelines for details on how to contribute to this project.

 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE.txt file for details.

 Code of Conduct
 Please review our Code of Conduct before contributing to the project.